sahibzada-irfanullah/Graph-Embedding/README.md

 # Graph Embedding
 ### Introduction
-This module provides the services and implementation for various family of graph embedding algorithms.
+This module provides the services and implementation for various graph embedding algorithms.

 ## Getting Started
 ### Installation